 When it comes to success online, SEO is your best friend.
+It all starts with a fast server from one of the best web hosting providers.
 And while you probably already know about tools like Semrush, Yoast, etc., you also probably know that SEO tools can cost a pretty penny.
 Considering how important it is, it’s no wonder that these tools can get pricey, and if you can afford them, there’s really no issue there.

 You might not know this, but there’s quite a handful of free Google tools that can help you seriously up your SEO strategy, so in today’s article, we’ll go through some of the most helpful ones.

 Google PageSpeed Insights is a great tool some people tend to overlook.
 This is mostly due to the fact that many newcomers tend not to take page speed that seriously.
 And while it was always important, Google’s new SEO update makes it more important than ever, as it made page speed a super important factor in ranking websites.